March 27, 2021

-The next-gen Ford Mondeo could be called the Ford Mondeo Evos, it was reported at the end of last year.
-It is expected as the rumored electrified SUV shown in the spy shots (below) captured in China.
 According to a report on autoexpress.co.uk, the new Ford hybrid SUV could be launched next year and come to rescue of the Mondeo nameplate which is endangered due to the fall in demand for the sedan.
+Ford has confirmed that the Mondeo sedan goes out of production this month and that it will not be replaced in Europe, as SUVs are the new trend.

 The prototype of the upcoming Ford crossover has sporty proportions reminiscent of the Mustang Mach-E. The low roofline slopes down dynamically, akin to a coupe.
 At the front, a wide hexagonal grille with a fully closed-off panel dominates the face.
 The sleek light cut-outs on the top suggest a split headlamp setup.
 Another feature worth noting is flush door handles, which would not only add to the style but also result in enhanced aerodynamics.